Abilene, Kansas: 19th century

 Town marshal Tom "Bear River" Smith was initially successful policing Abilene, often using only his bare hands.
-He survived 2 assassination attempts during his tenure.
-However, he was murdered and decapitated on November 2, 1870.
-Smith wounded 1 of his 2 attackers during the shootout preceding his death, and both suspects received life in prison for the offense.
-He was replaced by Wild Bill Hickok in April 1871.
+He survived two assassination attempts, but was murdered and decapitated on November 2, 1870.
+Smith wounded one of his two attackers during the shootout preceding his death, and both suspects received life in prison for the offense.
+He was replaced as marshal by Wild Bill Hickok in April 1871.
 Hickok's time in the job was short.
-While the marshal was standing off a crowd during a street brawl, gambler Phil Coe took two shots at Hickok, who returned fire, killing Coe.
-But Hickok then accidentally shot his friend and deputy, Mike Williams, who was coming to his aid.
+While the marshal was standing off a crowd during a street brawl, gambler Phil Coe took two shots at Hickok, who returned fire, killing Coe, but Hickok then accidentally shot his friend and deputy Mike Williams, who was coming to his aid.
 Hickok lost his job two months later in December.

 In 1880, Conrad Lebold built the Lebold Mansion.
 Lebold was one of the early town developers and bankers from 1869 through 1889.
 The Hersey dugout can still be seen in the cellar.
 The house is now a private residence.
 A marker outside credits the name of the town being given by opening a Bible and using the first place name pointed to.

 In 1887, Atchison, Topeka and Santa Fe Railway built a branch line from Neva (3 mile west of Strong City) through Abilene to Superior, Nebraska.
 In 1996, the Atchison, Topeka and Santa Fe Railway merged with Burlington Northern Railroad and renamed to the current BNSF Railway.
-Most locals still refer to this railroad as the Santa Fe.

 In 1890, Dr. A.B.
 Seelye founded the A.B.
 Seelye Medical Company.
 Seelye developed over 100 products for the company including "Wasa-Tusa", an Indian name meaning to heal.